ostasis/IB_VA/README.md

 ## Description

-This "Sample" python script is designed to invest at set interval (note this is done manually by running the script with IBKR TWS open) using [value averaging](https://www.investopedia.com/terms/v/value_averaging.asp) investing strategy.
+This "Sample" python script is designed to invest at set interval using [value averaging](https://www.investopedia.com/terms/v/value_averaging.asp) investing strategy.
+(Note this is done manually by running the script with IBKR TWS open).

 ## Limitations